aschombe/C-Script/README.md

 ## TODO
 - [ ] Parser thinks all assignment ops are binary ops
+    - [ ] Probably due to how parse_keyword is implemented
 - [ ] Implement ++ and -- operators in the parser (precedence goes with unary ops)
 - [ ] Scoping/Environments
 - [ ] Interpreter: